ShellShoccar-jpn/kotoriotoko/README.md

 $ chmod +x kotoriotoko/BIN/* kotoriotoko/TOOL/* kotoriotoko/UTL/* kotoriotoko/APPS/*.sh
 ```

 ### Step 2.
-Get four Twitter authentication keys and write them into a config-file
+Get four Twitter authentication keys and write them into a config file

 You have to choose one way to get Twitter authentication keys.